charlottesarter/moneytor/README.md

 > Our goal is to implement a maximum of our ideas.\
 > Our first ideas for the design can be seen in the images folder.

+## How to use Moneytor?

-If you want to find out more about our application and how to use it we recommend the [Wiki](https://github.com/charlottesarter/moneytor/wiki).
+If you want to find out more about our application and how to use it, you can have a look at our [Wiki](https://github.com/charlottesarter/moneytor/wiki).

+You will find all of the libraries that you need to install to run our application, and some explanations about the different features of the GUI.

 ## What we did for the term project?